taranjeet/reference/workingWithDjango.md

 $python -c "import django; print(django.get_version())"
 ```

-If django is installe, you should see the version of your installation.
+If django is installed, you should see the version of your installation.
 If it isnot, you will get an erro telling No module named django.

 Now edit the database settings in settings.py file